 Cons: This is probably the most costly of website builds.

-Tips: Do a thorough interview with your designer before committing to anything.
-Will the designer regularly update your website?
+Tips: Do a thorough interview with your web designer before committing to anything.
+Will the web designer regularly update your website?
 How willing are they to work with your ideas?
-Listen to what your designer has to say, but remember, it’s your website so you call the shots.
+Listen to what your web designer has to say, but remember, it’s your website so you call the shots.